wagtail/nextjs-loves-wagtail/README.md

 npm run dev
 ```

+You can visit the Next.js website by accessing https://localhost:3000.

 To get started with a basic page on Next.js, you can edit `app/page.tsx`.
 For example, we'll change the existing content to:

 ```tsx